anodyne/nova/README.md

 Last Update
 -----------
-11 February 2010
+12 February 2010

 Latest Updates
 --------------
-* fixed bug where the system wouldn't respect daylight savings time changes
-* fixed bug where deleting a tour item would leave orphan dynamic data in the database
-* updated the tour model to include an identifier in the delete_tour_field_data method
+* updated the language files
+* updated the docked item management page to be able to approve docking requests
+* updated the docked item management page to be able to reject docking requests
-* updated the ajax controller to be able to handle deletion confirmation for a docked item
+* updated the ajax controller to handle docking request approval and rejection
+* updated the what's new page to show the full changelog as well
-* added the del_docked_item ajax view
+* added the approve_docking ajax view file
+* added the docked_action email view file
+* fixed error being thrown in the modal window when rejecting a user

 Changes in 0.9.5
 ----------------